outlearn-content/eloquent-node/eloquent-node.md

 <!--
 name: eloquent-node
 version : 0.0.1
-title : "Eloquent Javascript - Chapter 20 Node.js"
+title : "Eloquent JavaScript - Chapter 20 Node.js"
 description: "This is a book about JavaScript, programming, and the wonders of the digital." homepage : "http://eloquentjavascript.net/" author : "Marijn Haverbeke"